 Bruce Campbell is a cultural icon.
-He’s one of the very few B-Movie icons to be truly embraced by the mainstream in a huge way.
+He’s one of the very few B-Movie actors to be truly embraced by the mainstream in a huge way.
 People adore this man, and he’s earned their adoration in a long career that started with the shoestring budget horror classic, The Evil Dead.

-Since then, he’s had a long career in science-fiction, fantasy and horror films, not to mention years of TV work, including the highly successful Burn Notice for which his character received his own spin-off TV movie.
+Since then, he’s had a long career in science-fiction, fantasy and horror films, not to mention years of TV work, including Burn Notice for which his character received his own spin-off TV movie.
 The man has tons of credits to his name.
 And I think it would be a waste of time to count down the very best.
 We all have different opinions on that and different performances work for different reasons.

 Instead, I’m looking at performances that play to Campbell’s greatest strengths as an actor.
 That cockiness, that brashness, but also his amazing and underrated talent for physical comedy.
 From subtle glances to outright manic, kinetic energy, Campbell can really do it all.
-As I think these bits of his work showcase well.
+And I think these bits of his work showcase that well.

 Escape from L.A.

 This is a totally forgotten cameo in a largely forgotten movie, but that’s a prime reason why I wanted to include it on the list.
 Campbell is buried under make-up for his role as the surgeon general of Los Angeles, the chief plastic surgeon who inflicts Hellraiser-like cosmetic surgery on his victims.
 This was a break from Campbell’s usual roles and he’s almost unrecognizable, playing a cartoonish and over-the-top villain.

 The Evil Dead